 What the TOS says

-LinkedIn's User Agreement section 8.2 prohibits "scraping or otherwise extracting data" without express consent.
-Read literally, all third-party LinkedIn extraction tools violate this clause.
+LinkedIn's User Agreement prohibits "scraping or otherwise extracting data" without express consent.
+Read literally, that clause covers essentially all third-party LinkedIn extraction tools, browser-based or otherwise.
+There's no meaningful ambiguity in the text itself; the interesting questions are all about what happens after you cross it.

 What's actually enforced

-Enforcement focuses on behavior, not the existence of the tool:
+Enforcement focuses on behavior, not the mere existence of a tool:

-• Activity rates that exceed normal human use (1000+ profile views/hour)
+- Activity rates that exceed normal human use (hundreds to thousands of profile views per hour)

 What rarely triggers enforcement